knetikmedia/knetikcloud-java-client/docs/GamificationLevelingApi.md

 GamificationLevelingApi apiInstance = new GamificationLevelingApi();
 Integer userId = 56; // Integer | The id of the user
 String name = "name_example"; // String | The level schema name
-Integer progress = 56; // Integer | The amount of progress to add
+IntWrapper progress = new IntWrapper(); // IntWrapper | The amount of progress to add try {
-try {
     apiInstance.incrementProgress(userId, name, progress);
 } catch (ApiException e) {